 Employed across all industries, Gantt charts offer a graphical representation of your project timeline from start to finish.
 Using a Gantt chart can increase workflow transparency by allowing you to observe who’s working on what so you know where everyone is at in relation to the project schedule.

-That way, you can measure progress and planning timeliness, identify bottlenecks, and manage resources easier and more effectively.
+That way, you can measure progress and planning timelines, identify bottlenecks, and manage resources easier and more effectively.

 How do I ensure projects are on schedule?

 To ensure projects are on schedule, first and foremost we recommend that you move away from using spreadsheets for project scheduling.
 Spreadsheets are time-consuming and increase the chances of human error.
 Plus, they don’t act as a single source of truth because your teams and stakeholders could be using older versions of your project spreadsheet.

 If you haven’t already, consider making the switch to a comprehensive work management platform like monday.com.
 Unlike other project management software that focuses exclusively on planning projects, monday.com is a Work OS.
 That means it’s able to accommodate all aspects of work within your projects in real-time, such as:

 - Planning and scheduling projects